 Customizing for your business

 Firstly, edit the employee and company information sections at the top so that they apply to your business and each individual.
 Secondly, make sure to edit the earnings, deductions and YTD information.
 This will be different for each employee, depending on what they earn with the company.
-You can add or remove rows on the salary slip template depending on how much information you feel you need to include for each worker.
+You can add or remove rows on the payslip template depending on how much information you feel you need to include for each worker.

 Entering hours and payment amounts